-Willie fell into film making while trying to become a stunt man.
-With a history of Martial Arts, living near Los Angeles, he is not the first obsessed karate nut to try this.
-After working on a few low-budget projects, Willie joined the Production Crew and discovered the joys of teamwork to deliver a creative project (early Fred Olen Ray films).
-After falling into the Abyss of Oil Painting (Willie could draw at an early age), he supported himself with jobs as crew on low-budget narrative feature productions for years.
+Will fell into film making while working to become a stunt man.
+With a history of martial arts and living near Los Angeles, he is not the first obsessed karate nut to try this.
+After working on a few low-budget projects, Will joined the Production Crew with early Fred Olen Ray films.
+Art and oil painting were a principal goal in those days, and Will supported himself with jobs as crew on low-budget narrative feature productions for years, .

-After getting a taste of producing, Willie decided to shoot his first narrative feature, a story about a castaway surfing girl, which ended in disaster when the major funding source rolled his purse seiner boat over with a load of squid returning into Ventura Harbor.
-Very soon thereafter the Indonesian earthquake and subsequent tsunami presented a great opportunity to volunteer and forget the film woes and Hemlock Cocktail cure; Willie ended up in Sri Lanka repairing fishing boats for 5 months.
-After returning home, with 30 hours of video footage, and with the kind help of Barbara Gondolfo-Frady, Willie put together a documentary feature on the relief efforts in Sri Lanka, narrated by Michelle Phillips.
-After winning The Spirit of Independents Award at the Fort Lauderdale International Film Festival in 2006, Willie went back to working on writing and pitching his first narrative feature, a new project which might really push the boundaries of imagination for an audience, called Templin Highway.
+Shortly after the Indonesian earthquake and subsequent tsunami of 2004, Willie ended up in Sri Lanka repairing fishing boats for 5 months as a volunteer aid worker.
+After returning home, with 30 hours of video footage, and with the kind help of his editor pal Barbara Gondolfo-Frady, Will put together a documentary feature on the relief efforts in Sri Lanka, narrated by Michelle Phillips.
+After winning The Spirit of Independents Award at the Fort Lauderdale International Film Festival in 2006, Will went back to working on writing and pitching his first narrative feature, a new project which might really push the boundaries of imagination for an audience, called Templin Highway.

 Years later after returning from a trek to Niger, Africa, Will began to plan a series of documentaries teaching school garden projects in Niger, "A Little School in Africa," which helps kids learn gardening and blossoms into full-blown large-scale farming later.